How Do Credit Alerts Work in Greenlight?

-Credit alerts help you stay informed about important changes to your TransUnion credit file.
-When certain activity occurs, you’ll receive a notification so you can review what’s changed and take action if needed.
+Credit alerts help you stay informed about important changes to your credit file.
+When something happens, you'll know about it quickly and can take action if needed!

 How will I know if I have a new Credit Alert?